kam-iwa/portable_gis_os/readme.md

 ## Building an image

-1. Install the programs `live-build` and `squashfs` on your operating system using the following commands:
+1. Install the programs `live-build` and `squashfs` on your Debian operating system using the following commands:
     - `apt install live-build`
     - `apt install squashfs`
-2. Run the script from the `install_os.sh` file.
+2. Run the script from the `make_os.sh` file.
-3.
+3. After the successful completion of the script, the Live CD image of the operating system will be located in the `live-image-amd64.iso` file inside the `ready_(timestamp)` directory.